eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 == Changelog ==

+= 0.4 =
+*	Small performance improvement and testing on Wordpress 5.6

 = 0.3 =
 *	Added support for the following field types: Link, Post Object, Page Link, Relationship, Taxonomy and User